trane-project/trane-project.github.io/src/faq.md

   more mature before committing to a particular one.
 If I were to use HTML/CSS/JS, I would have to figure out a way to integrate it with the Rust data structures, which is a problem of its own.

-If you are experienced in modern GUI and web development, and would like to help with this, feel free to contact me (making an issue in GitHub is fine).
-However, I cannot offer any compensation at the moment as this is a hobby project at this time, and I am not looking to monetize it any time soon, if ever.

 ## Why not Anki or another existing software?

 Originally, I tried to use Anki for practicing music but quickly found some limitations.
 First, Anki